ok-basil/ok-basil/README.md

 Web Developer
 -------------

 I have been learning software development for over three years.
-I started out with Python, HTML and CSS but over the years, I have added other languages to my arsenal.
+I started out with Python, HTML and CSS but over the years, I have added other technologies to my arsenal.
 I have worked on a couple of projects using HTML, CSS and the Django framework including an e-commerce website.
 I am looking for opportunities in web development at the moment, either or both frontend or backend development.

 *   🌍  I'm based in Lagos, Nigeria
 *   ✉️  You can contact me at [basilokache@gmail.com](mailto:basilokache@gmail.com)